 What is a hydrosol?

 Making a hydrosol (or herbal distillate) may sound complicated, but the process simply requires simmering some fresh herbs or flowers in a pot of water.
-As the water evaporates into steam, it brings small amounts of the plant’s essential oils and other lovely organic components with it.
-When condensed and collected, this steam becomes an aromatic water (AKA your new perfume) that contains some of the natural properties of the plants.
+As the water evaporates into steam, it takes up small amounts of the plant’s essential oils and other lovely organic components with it.
+When condensed and collected, this steam becomes an aromatic water (aka your new perfume) that contains some of the natural properties of the plants you distilled it from.

-Rosemary is antibacterial and anti-fungal so it not only smells amazing, but also works as a disinfectant and moisturizer on your skin and scalp.
+Rosemary is anti-inflammatory, antibacterial, and antifungal [source], so it not only smells amazing but also works as a disinfectant on your skin and scalp.

-Grapefruit as a natural mood lifter and helps even out skin tone.
+Grapefruit is a natural mood lifter [source] and helps even out skin tone.

-While these simple, aromatic waters are perfect for light perfumes, because of the additional properties picked up from the herbs, they can easily be incorporated into other natural products as well.
+While these simple, aromatic waters are perfect for light perfumes, they can easily be incorporated into other natural products because of the additional properties picked up from the herbs.

-Try distilling rose petals to make a skin toner, lemon peels and thyme to make a cleaner for around the house, or lavender flowers to make a pillow mist to encourage sleep.
+Try distilling rose petals to create a skin toner, lemon peels and thyme to make a cleaner for use around the house, or lavender flowers for a pillow mist that encourages sleep.

 Place the heatproof bowl in the middle of your pot, arrange the herbs and fruit around it, and pour in your water.
-Now turn the lid upside down and place it on top of your pot with the handle directly over the smaller bowl.
-Put a bag of ice on top of the lid, then bring the water inside to a simmer.
+Now turn the lid upside down, and place it on top of your pot with the handle directly over the smaller bowl.
+Put a bag of ice on top of the lid, then bring the water in the pot to a simmer.

-Let the water simmer for about 25-30 minutes, replacing the ice periodically when it melts.
-As the steam rises in the pot, it will condense on the lid and drip down to the handle into the heatproof bowl, bringing good things from the herbs along with it!
+Simmer the water for about 25 to 30 minutes, replacing the ice periodically when it melts.
+As the steam rises in the pot, it will condense on the lid and drip down to the handle into the heatproof bowl, bringing aromatic compounds from the herbs along with it!

-Once you are finished simmering, remove the pot from the heat and take out the smaller bowl to let the aromatic water cool.
-Pour the cooled water into a darker colored, glass misting bottle and enjoy your new naturally scented perfume.
+Once you are finished simmering, remove the pot from the heat, and take out the smaller bowl to let the hydrosol you’ve created cool.
+Pour the cooled final product into a dark-colored, glass misting bottle, and enjoy your new naturally scented perfume.

 To keep the hydrosol from spoiling, store it in a cool location away from direct sunlight (the refrigerator is perfect).
-Your homemade hydrosol should last for between 8 and 18 months.
+Your homemade hydrosol should last between 8 and 18 months [source].

 Do you know of any interesting ways to use your homemade hydrosol?
 Let us know in the comments.